FascinatedBox/lily/site/builtin_types.markdown

 There are occasionally cases where Lily is not able to use inference to determine all the subtypes that a value should have.
 In such cases, `Dynamic` is used as a filler type, since it permits a wide range of values.

-# list
+# List

 The list class is Lily's most basic container type.
 Lily's lists are qualified by a single type, which is the type expected for elements.
-For example, the type `list[integer]` denotes a list that is supposed to contain just integers. `list[function( => integer)]` would be a list that is only supposed to hold functions which take no parameters, but return an integer.
+For example, the type `List[Integer]` denotes a list that is supposed to contain just integers. `List[Function( => Integer)]` would be a list that is only supposed to hold functions which take no parameters, but return an Integer.
 Lily's lists are flexible and can be designated to hold any type.

 ```
 var a = [1, 2, 3]